jwoglom/pumpX2/README.md

 }
 ```

-A `messages-all.jar` is also available on Github Actions as a fat JAR which contains all dependencies.
+A `pumpx2-messages-all.jar` is also available on Github Actions as a fat JAR which contains all dependencies.
 This may or may not work with your project depending on if there are any conflicting dependencies.

-To utilize the command-line message-parsing tool, execute the `cliparser-all.jar` file using `java -jar`.
+To utilize the command-line message-parsing tool, execute the `pumpx2-cliparser-all.jar` file using `java -jar`.